markhm/sharepoint-treebrowser/README.md

   - **Forretningsenhed** - Business unit
   - **Indholdstype** - Content type

+Please indicate if you have other needs.

 ## Prerequisites and acknowledgements
 Requires Java 1.8 or higher.

-Built on <a href="http://prefuse.org">prefuse</a>, a visualisation library for Java developed by <a href="http://jheer.org">Jeffrey Heer</attr>.
+Based on <a href="http://prefuse.org">prefuse</a>, a visualisation library for Java developed by <a href="http://jheer.org">Jeffrey Heer</a>.

 ## Preparing data
 Prepare metadata you would like to visualise as follows:
   1. Create a custom view in the SharePoint library where all (relevant) columns are selected
   2. Export the metadata to Excel and save as xlsx.
-  3. Open the xlsx in Excel and Save as xls.
+  3. Open the xlsx in Excel and Save as xls (older data format).
   4. Drop the xls file in a subdirectory called 'data'
+  5. Start the jar file with 'java -jar [filename]'

 ## Download and run
 The SharePoint TreeBrowser is available as fat jar via:@@, currently versioned by date.